-Summer 2020
+Summer 2023

-Dear Algebra 1 Students and Parents:
+Dear Algebra I Students and Parents:

-Welcome to Algebra 1!
-For the 2020-2021 school year, we would like to focus your attention to the prerequisite skills and concepts for Algebra 1.
-In order to be successful for Algebra 1, a student must demonstrate a proficiency in:
+Welcome to Algebra I!
+For the 2023-2024 school year, we would like to focus your attention to the prerequisite skills and concepts for Algebra I. In order to be successful for Algebra I, a student must demonstrate a proficiency in:

-- ❖ The Number System
+- ✤ The Number System

-- Operations with Integers and Fractions
+- ✤ Operations with Integers and Fractions

 - Solving Equations

 The attached review packet is provided for practice.
-Students are expected to have the packets completed by the first day of school.
+Students are expected to have the packet completed when they start school in September.
+As prerequisite skills, most of these topics are not re-taught in the Algebra I course.
 Teachers will review the answers during the first two or three days the class meets in September.
-As prerequisite skills, these topics are not re-taught in the Algebra 1 course.
-To ensure that all students demonstrate an understanding of the basic Algebra skills to be successful, these topics will be assessed as part of the Unit One Test in September.
 Students are encouraged to seek extra help before or after school from their teacher for any topics requiring more personal, in-depth remediation.